 Phosphorus and nitrogen are important and required nutrients for terrestrial and aquatic plants, including algae.
 Under optimal conditions, nutrients can stimulate immediate algal growth.
 Alternatively, if absent, nutrients can limit algal abundance.
 If the nutrient concentrations in a system remain high for extended periods of time, eutrophic conditions may result, potentially changing the entire ecosystem by favoring the growth of some organisms and changing the optimal water quality conditions for other organisms.
 The term “eutrophic” generally signifies a nutrient-rich condition, resulting in a high concentration of phytoplankton (Naumann 1929).
 The more recent definition characterizes eutrophication as an increase in organic matter loading to a system (Nixon 1995).
-Eutrophication is a natural process, predominantly occurring in small, enclosed water bodies like ponds and lakes.
-However, anthropogenic (man-made) activities that increase the loading of nutrients into a waterway can greatly increase the level of eutrophication, even in rivers such as the Lower St. Johns River and its tributaries.
+Eutrophication can be a natural process, predominantly occurring in small, enclosed water bodies like ponds and lakes.
+However, anthropogenic (human-made) activities that increase the loading of nutrients into a waterway can greatly increase the level of eutrophication, even in rivers such as the LSJR and its tributaries.

 2.3.1.
 Description and Significance: Nitrogen